This page contains a collection of SQL antipatterns, mostly collected from the book called SQL Antipatterns.

 The first big problem with using these operators is that they perform full table scans.
 Furthermore, these queries will often return unwanted matches.
 For instance,

-this is to only look for matches in word boundaries, which can be difficult and
+The solution for this is to only look for matches in word boundaries, which can be difficult and even more expensive.

 This pattern also suffers from poor scalability, so in new websites and applications the performance issues might not be evident from the start.